 The new Pennsylvania law officially legalizes online poker, table games, and slots.
-Online poker and table games will be taxed at an effective tax rate of 16% (14% state plus 2% local share), but slots will be taxed at 54%, which reflects the same tax rate as land-based slots in the state.
-Operators will need to apply for a license for each of the three products.
-Land-based casino operators will be given first crack at licensing, with sole access to apply for licenses for 120 days; other qualified entities will be allowed to apply for licenses after this 120-day window.
-Each individual license will cost \$4 million, however, if an operator wishes to apply for all three at once, it can do so at a reduced rate of \$10 million.
-The minimum age for play in the state is 21 years of age.
-The law also legalizes iLottery.
+Online poker and table games will be taxed at an effective tax rate of 16% (14% state plus 2% local share), but slots will be taxed at 54%, which reflects the same tax rate as land-based slots in the state.74 Operators will need to apply for a license for each of the three products.
+Land-based casino operators will be given first crack at licensing, with sole access to apply for licenses for 120 days; other qualified entities will be allowed to apply for licenses after this 120-day window.75 Each individual license will cost \$4 million, however, if an operator wishes to apply for all three at once, it can do so at a reduced rate of \$10 million.76 The minimum age for play in the state is 21 years of age.77 The law also legalizes iLottery.78

-In addition, the law also authorizes up to 10 satellite casinos, which are smaller casinos that will be licensed to operate in certain geographic regions apart from where the current casinos operate.
-The state will also introduce video gaming terminals at truck stops and has authorized the land-based casinos to offer video slots at the state's airports pending approval from the airport authority.
-Further, the law officially legalizes fantasy sports, setting up a licensing regime for operators in the state and setting the minimum age at 21 years to play.
-In a forward-looking move, the law also contains a provision that will allow sports wagering in the state, pending a change in federal law either by the Supreme Court or Congress.
+In addition, the law also authorizes up to 10 satellite casinos, which are smaller casinos that will be licensed to operate in certain geographic regions apart from where the current casinos operate.79 The state will also introduce video gaming terminals at truck stops and has authorized the land-based casinos to offer video slots at the state's airports pending approval from the airport authority.80 Further, the law officially legalizes fantasy sports, setting up a licensing regime for operators in the state and setting the minimum age at 21 years to play.81 In a forward-looking move, the law also contains a provision that will allow sports wagering in the state, pending a change in federal law either by the Supreme Court or Congress.82 he legalization of iGaming by Nevada, New Jersey, Delaware, and Pennsylvania has brought increased attention to other states that are actively considering bringing iGaming within their boundaries.
+States of particular interest include California, Hawaii, Iowa, and Massachusetts.
+While the status of bills that have been introduced in these states can change rapidly, we provide a brief history of iGaming legislation in each state, the high-level details of what the different bills propose, and the status of each bill as of publication of this white paper.

-With the lessons learned from the prior iGaming rollout in New Jersey, the Pennsylvania Gaming Control Board hopes to be able to quickly to start the licensing process, with some estimates putting the first games available to the public in mid-2018.
+With the lessons learned from the prior iGaming rollout in New Jersey, the Pennsylvania Gaming Control Board hopes to be able to quickly to start the licensing process, with some estimates putting the first games available to the public in mid-2018.83